Phylliida/UnityP2P-Broken/README.md

 Someday I'll do TCP hole punching as well but it's a little more tricky so I haven't done it yet.

 Feel free to submit pull requests if you'd like =).

+After a lot of testing this doesn't actually work.